AgentAGadge/github-projectV2-to-psql/README.md

 # github-projectV2-to-psql

 This repository is a fork from https://github.com/fiedl/github-project-to-csv, adding scripts to setup and update PostgreSQL database and table to host the ProjectV2 data retrieved from GitHub.

+## Main features

+This project allows to setup a PostgreSQL environment (databases, tables and users) to store Github ProjectV2 data retrieve from GitHub GraphQL API.
+ProjectV2 can be retrieved with a one-shot connection to GitHub or with a token.
+The rerieved data is stored as a .csv (see original project).
+The .csv is then copied into a dedicated table in the PostgreSQL database.

 ## How to run?

+### Requirements

+This project needs a PostgreSQL installation to run as it uses psql commands.
+There are additional dependencies coming from https://github.com/fiedl/github-project-to-csv: Ruby with Httparty and pry.

 ### Configuration